 Humans beings aren’t perfect.
 With all the information covered in a productive meeting — data on slides, ideas on whiteboards, topics covered in conversation — it’s quite easy for even the most attentive participants to miss a point or misunderstand an instruction.
 With a recording, however, employees can go back and replay meetings to suss out the details they may have missed, an easy way to ensure they were perfectly clear on what was discussed.
 And today, it’s even possible to search your meeting recordings for words spoken or presented on-screen or in slides, making it effortless to instantly find the precise, relevant moments in question.

-The Best Tool For Recording and Sharing Company Meetings
+The Best Way To Record and Share Company Meetings

 Video conferencing tools are often used to record internal business meetings, but software like Zoom, Skype for Business, WebEx, and GoToMeeting tends to fall short when it comes to archiving and sharing meeting videos.
 Content and knowledge management platforms like SharePoint also lack many of the features a video platform has for hosting, sharing, and searching video content.

 If you plan to start recording more or all of your internal business meetings, adding a video platform that works with your video conferencing software to capture and share video will minimize the effort it takes to make your meetings even more productive.